SaiShashankGP/Task-1/Minitask_1.md

 #### Ideation:

-Here, i will be showing a basic play, pause and stop mp3player.
+Here, I will be showing a basic play, pause and stop mp3player.
 It is just to show how it can be done.

 We create a GUI app using Tkinter.